shiragg1/icr-cw-dnn/README.md

 ```bash
 ./cw-dnn.py
 ```
-We found higher accuracy in the neural net that took fourier transforms of the data.
+We found higher accuracy in the neural network that took the fourier transforms of the data.
+We recomend running this DNN rather than the previous one.
 Set the correct path in cw-fft-dnn.py and set the four data files to the file you wish to run.
-Run,
+Then run,

 ```bash
 chmod +x cw-fft-dnn.py